Gonzalo1985/VIC-Calibration/README.md

 # VIC-Calibration

-To download the .bash enter to each file and click on "Raw" or through the following command from an OS terminal:
+To download the **.bash** enter to each file and click on *'Copy raw contents'* to make a copy of the code or through the following command from an OS terminal:
 ```
 $ git clone https://github.com/Gonzalo1985/VIC-Calibration
 ```